 A nomadic way of life is not against the law.
 From time to time groups of people come to Essex and temporarily camp on local authority owned land.
-The code for unauthorised encampments in Essex is a policy for the management of unauthorised camping.
+The code for unauthorised encampments in Essex is a policy for the management of unauthorised camping on local authority or partner land.

-Subject to the satisfactory assessment of the following factors, the Essex Countywide Traveller Unit will not normally pursue immediate action subject to a mutually agreed departure date, and continued compliance with the code.
+Subject to the satisfactory assessment of the following factors, the Essex Countywide Traveller Unit will not normally pursue immediate action if there is a mutually agreed departure date, and continued compliance with the code.

-1 The number of caravans involved.
+1. The number of caravans.
 The maximum number normally acceptable will be three caravans in any one group although larger groups may be permissible in locations remote from residential or commercial premises.

 2. Damage.
-No damage shall be caused to any property, fences, trees etc on that or adjacent land during access and encampment.
+No damage shall be caused to any property, fences, trees etc on the land occupied, or adjacent land, during access and for the duration of the encampment.

 3. Previous recorded encampments.
-The behaviour and compliance (or non compliance) with the code on previous recorded encampments involving the group or individuals within the group.
+The behaviour and compliance (or non-compliance) with the code on previous recorded encampments involving the group or individuals within the group will be taken into account for any decision on the current encampment.

 4. Impact on the land and surrounding property.
-The occupation of any land shall not have a serious detrimental effect on the amenities of, or otherwise cause nuisance to, the occupants/users of the land and of any adjacent property.
+The occupation of any land shall not have a serious detrimental effect on the amenities and their normal use, or otherwise cause nuisance to, the occupants/users of the land and of any adjacent property.

 5. Occupation of local authority or other partner authority land.
 The occupation of local authority or other partner authority land shall not impede its necessary operational use or, insofar as parkland or other public open space is concerned, shall not detract from its amenity value.